peka01/ntr-test/docs/en/User/vouchers.md

 ### When you start
 As a new user, you start with 0 punch cards.
 This is perfectly normal!
 You will receive cards from an administrator before you can participate in training courses.

-### Registration versus attendance
+### Registration versus check-in
 - **Register for free**: Register for as many trainings as you want - no card is used
-- **Attendance costs**: A card is drawn only when you actually mark attendance
+- **Check-in costs**: A card is drawn only when you actually mark check-in

 ### Get your card back
-If you cancel your attendance, you get your card back immediately.
+If you cancel your check-in, you get your card back immediately.
 It's that simple!

 ## Important rules

 ### You need a card to attend
-- Without a card you cannot mark attendance
+- Without a card you cannot mark check-in
-- Always check your balance before marking attendance
+- Always check your balance before marking check-in
 - Do you need more cards?
 Contact an administrator

 ### Balance cannot go negative
 - The platform prevents the balance from going below 0
-- You cannot mark attendance without at least one card
+- You cannot mark check-in without at least one card

 ### Administrators manage cards
 - Only administrators can add or remove cards